Check out this 'Videos for Monthly Music' page to get a good idea of how the music should be performed, especially if you don't read music notation.

 Obviously, different types of music such as the allegretto, waltz and prelude, to name a few, are often played at different speeds or M.M. markings (Maelzel's Metronome).

-Even waltzes that are in different time signature such as 3/4 time and 3/8 time will be played at different speeds the latter more often the faster unless otherwise directed.
+Even waltzes that are in different time signatures, such as 3/4 time and 3/8 time, will be played at different speeds the latter more often, the faster, unless otherwise directed.

 Timbre or tone often means on classical guitar the 'beauty' or 'warmth' of sound.

-This is achieved by various techniques and angles of the right hand fingers, but it can be affected by mood, the inner thought processes and even artistic development of the 'inner musician'.
+This is achieved by various techniques and angles of the right hand fingers, but it can be affected by mood, the inner thought processes, and even the artistic development of the 'inner musician'.

 Thanks for visiting my Videos for Monthly Music page.